Student Development Staff

 As the Director of Student Life at Simpson University, my job includes overseeing Residence Life, Commuter Life, and the undergraduate discipline process.
 My job is very rewarding, and we have a great community here at Simpson.
 Helping others reach their potential and goals, both personally and corporately, is an exceptionally fulfilling part of my profession.
 Working alongside quality team members and colleagues is also a real pleasure.

 I grew up in central Washington and Oregon and spent some high school years in Redding.
-I graduated from Cedarville University in 1994 with degrees in Public Administration and Political Science, in 2000 from Multnomah University with an M.A. in Pastoral Studies, and I am currently working on an ED.
-D. from Azusa Pacific University in Higher Education Leadership.
+I graduated from Cedarville University in 1994 with degrees in Public Administration and Political Science, in 2000 from Multnomah University with an M.A. in Pastoral Studies, and I am currently working on a PhD in Higher Education from Azusa Pacific University.
 In my spare time I enjoy reading, playing, and chatting with my three daughters, born in 2010, 2007 and 2005.
-In addition, my Australian wife and I enjoy long weekend getaways, late night snacks, and watching Hulu.
+In addition, my Australian wife and I enjoy long weekend getaways, late night Hulu, and and eating out as often as possible.

 Director of Student Inclusion